positive rating

 Quantitative analysis is a form of descriptive statistics; meaning they are used to quantify the most basic features of a data set.
 Quantitative data can either be discrete (having to do with a particular set of numbers) or continuous - meaning that any numeric value could have a potential fit.

-Examples of quantitative data collection most commonly involve some kind of surveying or polling, and is concerned with gathering information such as:
+Examples of quantitative data collection most commonly involve some kind of political surveying or polling, and is concerned with gathering information such as:

 • Age